aeternity/protocol/node/api/channel_ws_api.md

    to a `closed` state.
  * `"solo_closing"` - reported by both parties, when the on-chain channel state is detected to transition to a proper `solo_closing` state - that is, with the latest known state.
- * `"can_slash"` - reported by both parties, when the on-chain channel state is detected to transition to to an improper `solo_closing` state - that is, when there exists a later mutually authenticated state.
+ * `"can_slash"` or `"can_snapshot"`- reported by both parties, when the on-chain channel state is seen to transition into an improper state - that is, when there exists a later mutually authenticated state than the one reported by either party on-chain.
+If the channel is not yet closing - that could be a malicious `channel_force_progress_tx` and the reported `info` value is `"can_snapshot"`.
+If the malicious on-chain transaction is `channel_close_solo_tx` or the channel is already closing and a `channel_force_progress_tx` is received - then the `info` is `"can_slash"`.
+   Other transactions with an older `round` than the latest off-chain are not considered harmful.

 #### Example
 ```javascript